Queries about rules and regulations should be directed to the individual faculty postgraduate managers.

 Importantly, your RDM plan cannot be implemented retrospectively at the end of your degree.
 Students should consult their supervisors and UCT’s RDM services to get their RDM plan in order at the start of their degree.

-The UCT Research Data Management Policy helps you navigate the RDM process and can be found here.
+The UCT Research Data Management Policy will help you navigate the RDM process.

 The Doctoral Degrees Board (DDB) is responsible for approval of PhD candidates and administrating the examination of PhD theses.
-More information on procedures, format and submission can be found here.
+View their web pages for more information on procedures, format and submission.

 It’s a good idea to familiarise yourself with the DDB’s rules at least three months before you intend to submit your thesis.
 This will give your enough time to prepare and follow the steps involved.

-General rules for PhD degrees and other PhD documents are available here.
-You can also find useful FAQs about PhD study, the DDB and other PhD procedures here.
+View general rules for PhD degrees and other PhD documents.
+You can also find useful FAQs about PhD study, the DDB and other PhD procedures.

 Postgraduate scholarship funding renewal is not guaranteed.
 Most awards are based on academic performance and available funds.
 To prove satisfactory academic performance, you must submit a progress report, signed by your supervisor.